 - Improve job satisfaction and employee retention

 Between 2013 and 2015, VC use grew by 87%.
-Of the companies surveyed, 71% added more VC rooms during those two years.7 Predictions call for a conferencing services market growth rate of 4.1% between 2014 and 2021.
-This puts the market in a phase of rapid and ongoing transition.8
+Of the companies surveyed, 71% added more VC rooms during those two years.
+Predictions also called for a conferencing services market growth rate of 4.1% between 2014 and 2021, but the unforeseen pandemic saw growth far exceed that, with Zoom seeing its profits jump by 300% in 2020.

 Top Benefits of Videoconferencing